psf/black/README.md

 `file-mode` is an int flag that determines whether the file was formatted as 3.6+ only, as .pyi, and whether string normalization was omitted.

+To override the location of these files on macOS or Linux, set the environment variable `XDG_CACHE_HOME` to your preferred location.
+For example, if you want to put the cache in the directory you're running *Black* from, set `XDG_CACHE_HOME=.cache`. *Black* will then write the above files to `.cache/black/<version>/`.

 ## Used by